+The Merger Directive (90/434/EEC) provides for the deferral of corporate tax in the qualified cross-border restructuring of business.
 In the communication COM (2001)582, the European Commission referred to its intention to extend the scope of the Merger Directive to tax on the transfer of real estates.
-The amendments to the Directive (2005/19/EC), however, do not include provisions related to this issue.